yduke/doc/keepmins/en/4/image-uploading-failure.md

 - opcache

-ccording to the server’s configuration, choose one of the following database cache extensions to install:
+According to the server’s configuration, choose one of the following database cache extensions to install:

 Redis

 - redis

-Memocache
+Memcache

 - memcache
 - memcached

 After installing the necessary PHP extensions, you can ensure that the pictures are uploaded normally.

-The PHP extensions that are currently missing in WordPress can be viewed in the website admin backend -> Tools -> Site Health.
+The PHP extensions that are currently missing in WordPress can be viewed in the website admin back-end -> Tools -> Site Health.
 You can complete the missing necessary extensions through the server control panel or contact the server provider to help you with installing.